RC-TeamOrange/cmc-essentials/public/docs/files/Http/Controllers/DashboardController.php.txt

                         ->with('teachingUnit', TeachingUnit::find($teachingUnitId));
 	}

+	/**
+	* Processes put request to persist an edited answer.
+	* Redirects the user to the edited answer page with a success message.
+	*
+	* @param int $teachingUnitId The id of the teaching unit to which the answers belongs.
+	* @param int $quizId The id of the quiz to which the answers belong.
+	* @param int $questionId The id of the question to which the answers belong.
+	* @param int $answerId The id of the answer choice.
+	*
+	*/
 	public function putAnswer($teachingUnitId, $quizId, $questionId, $answerId){
 		$answer = Answer::find($answerId);
                         $answer->update(Request::all());
                         return redirect('/dashboard/teaching-units/'.$teachingUnitId.'/quizzes/'.$quizId.'/questions/'.$questionId.'/answers/'.$answer->id)->withSuccess('Answer choice has been updated.');
 	}

+	/**
+	* Deletes an answer option.
+	* Redirects the user to the answers page with a success message.
+	*
+	* @param int $teachingUnitId The id of the teaching unit to which the answers belongs.
+	* @param int $quizId The id of the quiz to which the answers belong.
+	* @param int $questionId The id of the question to which the answers belong.
+	* @param int $answerId The id of the answer choice.
+	*
+	*/
 	public function deleteAnswer($teachingUnitId, $quizId, $questionId, $answerId){
 		$answer = Answer::find($answerId);
                         $answer->delete();